[Editor’s note: This story was previously published in February 2019. It has since been updated and republished.]

 Immersion Corporation (NASDAQ:IMMR) has earned a spot on a list of noteworthy AR stocks to watch with its TouchSense(r) Force technology that makes displays screens a tactile, haptic experience.
 It’s been particularly impressive in the VR gaming world, but the possibilities are just now starting to be realized in full.

-AR Stocks to Enhance Your Portfolio: Axon Enterprise Inc (AAXN)
+AR Stocks to Buy: Axon Enterprise Inc (AAXN)

 Axon Enterprise Inc (NASDAQ:AAXN) isn’t an augmented reality play… yet.
 But, it appears it soon will be.
 In 2018, the maker of TASERs and body-worn cameras suggested AR and VR would be its next frontier.